Financial Literacy

 These sessions are offered mainly to secondary and tertiary school students who are following economics / business studies.
 The session is open to groups of a maximum of 30 students and presentations last approximately one hour.

-To organise a visit, please send an email here.
+To organise a visit, please contact us via our Contact Us Form.
 While every effort is made to accommodate requests, we regret this is not always possible.

 Outreach programme